AvidlyWordPress/zf-features/README.md

 ## Views

-To create a view, first create a new file in Views/, e.g. Views/Front.php, then add a corresponding line in app-config.php under views, so with the previous example it should look like this:
+To create a view, first create a new file in `Views/`, e.g. `Views/Front.php`, then add a corresponding line in `app-config.php` under views, so with the previous example it should look like this:

 	'views' => [
 		'front'  => 'Front',
 	],

-The Views/Front.php requires two methods to be defined, get_data and load_condition.
+The `Views/Front.php` file requires two methods, `get_data` and `load_condition`.
-– get_data is the method that will fetch the data needed into that view.
+– `get_data` is the method that will fetch the data needed into that view.
-– load_condition is the method that checks if the data should be loaded or not.
+– `load_condition` is the method that checks if the data should be loaded or not.

-If the condition within load_condition matches then the data from get_data is loaded into the WP_Query object.
+If the condition within `load_condition` is matched then the data from `get_data` is loaded into the `WP_Query` object.